Dr Ceridwen Burnet

 For the past 22 years I have worked at the Urunga Veterinary Clinic affording me the wonderful opportunity to meet and share experiences with so many interesting and diverse people – to share in their pleasure and hopefully comfort them in times of sadness.
 Working with animals has always been my joy and passion – treat them with kindness and compassion and their love and companionship is unconditional.

 Dr Karen Wilmer

-I graduated from Murdoch University in 1999 with a Bachelor of Science and Bachelor of Veterinary Medicine & Surgery, then soon after furthered my qualifications with a Certificate in Veterinary Acupuncture.
+I graduated from Murdoch University in 1999 with a Bachelor of Science and Bachelor of Veterinary Medicine and Surgery, then soon after furthered my qualifications with a Certificate in Veterinary Acupuncture.

 In my free time I will be found chasing children and enjoying the outdoors.

 I grew up in Far North Queensland, with a large and varied menagerie of animals.
 I finished high school with no future plans so spent three years working on Beef/Wheat/Cotton farms in my early adult life.
-I tired of driving tractors and went to study Vet Science at Charles Sturt University in Wagga Wagga, graduating in 2013.
-Since then I have mainly worked in Dorrigo, as well as locum jobs in Collie, WA, Yass, Armidale and Grafton, NSW, Traralgon VIC and Naracoorte SA.
+I tired of driving tractors and went to study Veterinary Science at Charles Sturt University in Wagga Wagga, graduating in 2013.
+Since then I have mainly worked in Dorrigo, as well as locum jobs in Collie, WA, Yass, Armidale and Grafton in NSW, Traralgon in VIC and Naracoorte in SA.
 I was very excited to have been able to move home to start this job in September 2016.